 Gas ducted heating is often also known as central heating, as it is commonly used to heat the entire household.
-This system comprises an internal heating unit that is usually installed into a ceiling cavity, and then be ducted throughout the home.
+This system comprises an internal heating unit that is usually installed into a ceiling cavity, and then ducted throughout the home.
 Air is drawn into the heating unit and heated up with a gas burner.
-The warm air is then carried throughout the house via the duct network and released through air grilles or vents that are fixed on the ceiling or the floor.
+The warm air is then carried throughout the house via the duct network and released through air grilles or vents that are fixed on the ceiling or floor.

 Most gas heaters come with one thermostat control that allows you to set a desired temperature.
 Once it reaches the target temperature, the gas burner and fan will slowly come to a stop to keep the indoor temperature comfortable.

 As gas ducted heating requires ductwork, it is usually best to install when building a new home or during major renovations.

 Multi split systems or multi head split systems are very much like split systems, in that they are made up of two units – an indoor unit that releases conditioned air into the home, and an outdoor unit, which contains the compressor.
 However, unlike the split system, multi splits allow multiple indoor units to be connected to just one outdoor unit.

 Multi split systems are ideal for homes with insufficient ceiling space for ducting, or limited space for outdoor units.
 With this system, you can easily control individual air conditioners for the desired temperature in different rooms.